dncnwtts/blg/docs/_posts/2024-10-04-mixing_matrices.md

 This could be easily expanded to arbitrary components.

 One key point here is that we are taking the parameters of the SED as known.
 Fitting for $\beta_{\mathrm s}$, for example, requires nonlinear optimization, and can be a bit nasty.
 But if we don't assume this, then $\mathsf M$ is just a simple array of numbers, and we can use standard linear algebra.
-If you can afford to be lazy, $\mathtt{np.linalg.solv(M,m)}$ will work just fine for you.
+If you can afford to be lazy, $\mathtt{np.linalg.solve(M,m)}$ will work just fine for you.
 But often we want to sample, so let's do that.

 The maximum likelihood solution is the equation that minimizes $(\boldsymbol m-\mathsf M\boldsymbol a)^T\mathsf N^{-1}(\boldsymbol m-\mathsf M\boldsymbol a)$, or